 Bike condition checklist

-To check that a bike is in good working order, make sure the:
+It’s important to regularly check the condition of bikes, especially before use.
+To check that a bike is in good working order, make sure that it has:

-- tyres are firm, with no bald spots or patches
+- fully inflated and firm tyres, with no bald spots or patches

-- seat is adjusted to suit your child’s height
+- a firm seat that’s adjusted to your child’s height

 What to wear

-It’s compulsory for your child to wear a properly fitted and firmly fastened bike helmet.
+- a properly fitted and firmly fastened bike helmet

-- enclosed footwear rather than thongs or bare feet – your child can hurt their bare feet if they get caught in the spokes or chain, or if your child uses their feet as brakes
+- enclosed footwear to protect your child’s feet if they get caught in the spokes or chain or your child uses their feet as brakes

-- brightly coloured clothing – this helps other riders, drivers and pedestrians see your child.
+- brightly coloured clothing to help other riders, drivers and pedestrians see your child.

 Things to avoid